 According to early December 2021 CDC data, "unvaccinated adults were about 97 times more likely to die from COVID-19 than fully vaccinated people who had received boosters".

-As of December 2021, there were no FDA-authorized or approved tests available for providers or the public to reliably determine if a person was protected from infection.
+As of December 2021, there are no FDA-authorized or approved tests available for providers or the public to reliably determine if a person is protected from COVID-19 infection.

 On 10 December 2021, the UK Health Security Agency reported that early data indicated a 20- to 40-fold reduction in neutralizing activity for Omicron by sera from Pfizer 2-dose vaccinees relative to earlier strains.
-Booster doses improved vaccine effectiveness.
+After a booster dose, vaccine effectiveness against symptomatic disease was at 70%–75%, and the effectiveness against severe disease was expected to be higher.

-As of 2021, fully vaccinated individuals and those previously infected with SARS-CoV-2 had a low risk of subsequent infection for at least six months, but individual protection titers remained unknown and protection levels varied among populations and virus variants.
+As of 2021, available evidence indicates that fully vaccinated individuals and those previously infected with SARS-CoV-2 have a low risk of subsequent infection for at least six months.
+However, there is insufficient data to determine a definitive antibody titer threshold for protection.

-As of March 2022, elderly residents' protection against severe illness, hospitalization, and death in English care homes was high immediately after vaccination, but protection declined significantly in the months following vaccination.
-Regular boosters were recommended, especially for older people.
+As of March 2022, protection against severe illness, hospitalization, and death among elderly residents in English care homes was high immediately after vaccination but declined significantly in the months following vaccination.
+Regular boosters are recommended for older people.

 In March 2022, the White House released the "National COVID‑19 Preparedness Plan", which recommended accelerating the development of a universal coronavirus vaccine.

-As of March 2022, the US Centers for Disease Control and Prevention (CDC) recommended a fourth dose of the Pfizer mRNA vaccine for "certain immunocompromised individuals and people over the age of 50".
+As of March 2022, the US Centers for Disease Control and Prevention (CDC) recommends a fourth dose of the Pfizer mRNA vaccine for "certain immunocompromised individuals and people over the age of 50".

 In April 2022, the first viral component of Sputnik V vaccine was authorised in Russia as Sputnik Nasal.

-In April 2022, the spike ferritin-based nanoparticle (SpFN) vaccine began a Phase I clinical trial.
+In April 2022, the spike ferritin-based nanoparticle (SpFN) vaccine being developed at the Walter Reed Army Institute of Research, began a Phase I clinical trial.

-On 5 May 2022 the FDA posted a bulletin limiting the use of the Janssen Vaccine to very specific cases due to further reassessment of the risks of TTS.
+On 5 May 2022 the FDA posted a bulletin limiting the use of the Janssen Vaccine to very specific cases due to further reassessment of the risks of TTS, although the FDA also stated in the same bulletin that the benefits of the vaccine outweigh the risks.

-In June 2022, Pfizer and Moderna developed bivalent vaccines to protect against the SARS-CoV-2 wild-type and the Omicron variant, offering superior immunity to Omicron compared to previous mRNA vaccines.
+In June 2022, Pfizer and Moderna developed bivalent vaccines to protect against the SARS-CoV-2 wild-type and the Omicron variant.
+These vaccines offer immunity to Omicron superior to previous mRNA vaccines and are well-tolerated.

-As of September 2022, 70.6 percent of the global population had received at least one COVID-19 vaccine dose, but only 22.3 percent of people in low-income countries had received at least a first vaccine.
+By September 2022, only 22.3 percent of people in low-income countries had received at least a first COVID-19 vaccine dose.

 In September 2022, the United States Food and Drug Administration (FDA) authorized the bivalent vaccines developed by Pfizer and Moderna.

-In October 2022, China began administering an oral vaccine developed by CanSino Biologics using its adenovirus model.
+In October 2022, China began administering an oral vaccine developed by CanSino Biologics, utilizing its adenovirus model.

 As of November 2022, 40 vaccines are authorized by at least one national regulatory authority for public use.